cilium/cilium/Documentation/cmdref/cilium-agent.md

-      --ipv6-service-range string         Kubernetes IPv6 services CIDR if not inside cluster prefix (default "auto") --k8s-api-server string             Kubernetes api address server (for https use --k8s-kubeconfig-path instead) --k8s-kubeconfig-path string        Absolute path of the kubernetes kubeconfig file --keep-bpf-templates                Do not restore BPF template files from binary --keep-config                       When restoring state, keeps containers' configuration in place --kvstore string                    Key-value store type
+      --ipv6-service-range string         Kubernetes IPv6 services CIDR if not inside cluster prefix (default "auto") --k8s-api-server string             Kubernetes api address server (for https use --k8s-kubeconfig-path instead) --k8s-kubeconfig-path string        Absolute path of the kubernetes kubeconfig file --k8s-require-ipv4-pod-cidr         Require IPv4 PodCIDR to be specified in node resource --k8s-require-ipv6-pod-cidr         Require IPv6 PodCIDR to be specified in node resource --keep-bpf-templates                Do not restore BPF template files from binary --keep-config                       When restoring state, keeps containers' configuration in place --kvstore string                    Key-value store type